Measuring Small Longitudinal Phase Shifts via Weak Measurement Amplification: Discussion and Conclusion

-{\it Discussion and Conclusion.} Although we only experimentally demonstrate amplification of polarization-dependent longitudinal phase, the general phase amplification can be readily realized by using Michelson topology suggested in Ref.
-[55, 56].
+Although we only experimentally demonstrate amplification of polarization-dependent longitudinal phase, the general phase amplification can be readily realized by using Michelson interferometer suggested in Ref.\cite{hu,hu2}.
 This realization indicates that WMPA is capable of measuring any ultra-small phase signal with higher precision and sensitivity than conventional interferometers in practice.

 In conclusion, we have described and demonstrated a weak measurements amplification protocol i.e., WMPA that is capable of measuring any ultra-small longitudinal phase signal.
 The ultra-small phase introduced by LCVR is measured and one order of magnitude of amplification is realized.
 Larger amplification is possible if post-selected state is properly chosen.
 The WMPA would has higher precision and sensitivity than conventional interferometry if the quantum noise limitation is negligible, which is usually the case in practice.
+In addition, the precision of our scheme has potential to achieve the Heisenberg-limited precision scaling by using quantum resources such as squeezing\cite{co5}.
 Our results significantly broaden the area of applications of weak measurements and may play a crucial role in high precision measurements.